-RECOMMENDATION # TIMELINE FUNDING RESPONSIBILITY PROGRESS & COMMENTS members of vulnerable or marginalized communities.
-R.37 TBPS should ensure the Indigenous cultural competency training recommended in this report is accompanied by initiatives in collaboration with First Nations police services that allow TBPS officers to train or work with First Nations police services and visit remote First Nations to provide outreach.
+RECO MMENDATION # TIMELINE FUNDING RESPONSIBILITY PROGRESS & COMMENTS R.37 TBPS should ensure the Indigenous cultural competency training recommended in this report is accompanied by initiatives in collaboration with First Nations police services that allow TBPS officers to train or work with First Nations police services and visit remote First Nations to provide outreach.
 COMPLETE See R.36 TBPS & External Stakeholders In addition - currently have in place Grade 8 visit project in conjunction with NAPS where officers visit First Nations communities.
 R.38 TBPS leadership should provide greater support for voluntarism by attending relevant sporting or community events.
 COMPLETE N/A TBPS Within the last year, the Chief of Police has added to the TBPS Board agenda a public acknowledgement of the TBPS members.
 When a member is identified as having demonstrated an outstanding commitment to volunteering their time within the community, they are publicly presented with a certificate of recognition.
 R.39 TBPS should develop and enhance additional cultural awareness training programs relating to the diverse community it serves.
 ONGOING Not yet known TBPS See R.36 CIT established FACT Fridays communicating information to all members of the TBPS on Culture, 2SLGBTQ and relevant topics to inform, allow for better understanding and dispelling common myths.
-RECO MMENDATIONS ON RACISM IN I TBPS POLICIN IG - RECRUITME NT AND JOB PROM IOTION R. 40 TBPS should implement psychological testing designed to eliminate applicants who have or express racist views and attitudes.
-In Ontario, such COMPLETE Budget additions 2020 - The psychological testing TBPS now engages in is extensive and much more thorough than what has been completed in the past.
-We now have three separate psychological tests that are analyzed by a psychologist in order to inform a medical opinion on the candidate's specific testing is not done.
+RECC MMENDATIONS ON RACISM IN I TBPS POLICING G - RECRUITMEI NT AND JOB PROM MOTION R. 40 TBPS should implement psychological testing designed to eliminate applicants who have or express racist views and attitudes.
+In Ontario, such specific testing is not done.
 It can be tailored to the TBPS experience.
-This testing basis.
+This testing should be implemented in Thunder Bay on a priority basis.
+COMPLETE Budget additions 2020 - 2021 - The psychological testing TBPS now engages in is extensive and much more thorough than what has been completed in the past.
+We now have three separate psychological tests that are analyzed by a psychologist in order to inform a medical opinion on the candidate's suitability to be a police officer.
+One of these tests, the MPulse, specifically analyzes liability factors including racially offensive conduct, negativity and inappropriate attitudes.
+Candidates also receive face to face interviews with a psychologist should any portion of the testing be inconclusive or potentially concerning.
+Candidates with concerning test results are screened out of the process.